cyberbotics/webots-doc/guide/programming.md

 - In the physics plugin (Webots PRO required): you can replace or extend Webots collision detection mechanism.
 This is an advanced technique that requires knowledge of the [ODE (Open Dynamics Engine) API](http://ode-wiki.org/wiki/index.php?title=Manual).
 Your collision detection mechanism must be implemented in the `webots_physics_collide` function.
-This function is described in the Physics Plugin chapter of the `Reference Manual`.
+This function is described in the [Physics Plugin](../reference/physics-plugin.md) chapter of the [Reference Manual](../reference/physics-plugin.md).

 ### Why Does My Camera Window Stay Black?